By Jake Fellows, Associate Product Manager, Liquid Web

 Attacks against RDP frequently exploit vulnerabilities in outdated server and client software.
 Older versions of RDP also lacked the cryptographic protections of more modern versions.
 As we have already mentioned, it is not uncommon for serious vulnerabilities to be discovered in older versions of RDP.

-When the BlueKeep vulnerability was discovered, Microsoft quickly released a patch that, if installed, would close the security hole.
+When the BlueKeep vulnerability was still on everyone’s minds, Microsoft quickly released a patch that, if installed, would close the security hole.
 But clients and servers only benefit from that protection if they are regularly updated.

 Windows Server can automatically update RDP via Microsoft Updates, but server administrators should verify that they are running the most recent version.
-Automatic updates can be turned off and many server administrators don’t like to risk the disruption that an automatic update might cause.
-It’s always worth checking to make sure your servers are running patched and secure versions of RDP.
+Administrators can turn automatic updates off, and many server administrators don’t like to risk the disruption that an automatic update might cause.
+However, it’s always worth checking to make sure your servers are running patched and secure versions of RDP.

 Don’t forget to update third-party RDP clients, too.